A focus on lifelong learning this Children’s Week

 Building further on that sense of belonging and inclusivity strengthens a child’s sense of identity and encourages them to respect diversity.
 A strong sense of community within services and more broadly in the local community helps children connect with the world around them.

 Create experiences that help them to contribute to it too.
-This can be planting trees, visiting local parks and even getting close with their local area through bush kinder experiences.
+This can be planting trees, visiting local parks and even getting close to their local area through bush kinder experiences.

 Outcome 3: Children have a strong sense of wellbeing